zczczcaaa/docus/docs/content/index.md

   Built with [Nuxt 3]{.text-primary}

   #description
   Optimized by the most famous Vue framework.
-Docus provides everything you need to build website with optimal performances and SEO.
+Docus gives you everything you need to build fast, performant, and SEO-friendly websites.
   :::

   :::u-page-card